 Au Petit Café has been serving the Main Street crowd since the ‘90s.
 This no-frills, hole-in-the-wall café is a French-inspired Vietnamese hidden gem.
 It’s a definite no-brainer spot if you want something quick, casual, and, most importantly, good.

 It’s not the fanciest place you can dine at, but the Beef Noodle Stew makes up for that.

-Too hungry to decide on what to have for supper, I left this difficult task to my gracious server, Queenie.
+Too hungry to decide on what to have for supper, I left this difficult task to my server.
 Queenie suggested I try one of their popular dishes.
 And just like that, an order of Beef Stew and Rice Noodle in Soup was on its way.

 Simmered for several hours, the broth was rich with complex flavours.
-A medley of spices – star anise, Chinese five spice, and black peppercorn, plus a bit of fish sauce – created a full-bodied flavour.
-The broth was thicker than I expected, but contrasted well with the silky rice noodles.
-Cooked al dente, the rice noodles were a good vessel for all the rich flavours.
-They soaked up the broth without compromising its integrity.
+A medley of spices – star anise, Chinese five-spice, and black peppercorn, and a bit of fish sauce – created a full-bodied flavour.
+The broth was thicker than I expected but contrasted well with the silky rice noodles.
+Cooked al dente, the rice noodles were a good vessel for all the rich flavours as they soaked up the broth without compromising the integrity.

-Shared among two or just for one, the Beef Stew and Rice Noodle will have you wanting more when you’re done – either way!
+Shared among two or just for one, I guarantee you that the Beef Stew and Rice noodles will have you wanting more when you’re done!

 Au Petit Cafe is a smaller modest café and, if memory serves me right, hasn’t changed a whole lot since the early 2000s.
 But don’t let the modest decor deceive you as their food is anything but that.